irmen/prog8/docs/source/programming.rst

 dynamic, location.
 You can use array indexing on a pointer variable to use it as a byte array at a dynamic location in memory: currently this is equivalent to directly referencing the bytes in memory at the given index.
 In contrast to a real array variable, the index value can be the size of a word.
-Unlike array variables, you cannot use a negative index to count from the end, because the size of the array is unknown.
+Unlike array variables, negative indexing for pointer variables does *not* mean it will be counting from the end, because the size of the buffer is unknown.
+Instead, it simply addresses memory that lies *before* the pointer variable.
 See also :ref:`pointervars_programming`

 **LSB/MSB split word arrays:**